spicetify/docs/docs/advanced-usage/installation.md

 #### Spotify installed from Flatpak

 - You need to find where Flatpak stores your Spotify client.
-In Manjaro, it is stored in:
+In Manjaro and Fedora, it is stored in:

 ```
 /var/lib/flatpak/app/com.spotify.Client/x86_64/stable/active/files/extra/share/spotify/